opsobot/rebelia/Readme.md

 *   **Official Certified Name:** Rebelia Robotic Hand
 *   **Public Brand Name:** YEAH Hand

-NOTE: This Project and Team is not affiliated with igus ReBeL .

 This means you've found the right place!

 All the files, issues, and discussions for the YEAH Hand are located right here in this `opsobot/rebelia` repository.